Siddharth-2611/Semantic-PDF-Search-Engine-using-RAG-and-LLM/README.md

 - [ ] Role-based access (admin / user)
 - [ ] Docker containerization
 - [ ] Deploy on AWS / GCP

 ---

-## 📝 Resume Description

-> Built a full-stack **AI Document Search Engine** using Retrieval-Augmented Generation (RAG).
-Implemented semantic search with 384-dimensional vector embeddings using sentence-transformers and cosine similarity achieving 90%+ retrieval accuracy.
-Developed RESTful APIs in Java Spring Boot 3.3.2 with JWT authentication, OTP-based 2FA via Gmail SMTP, and per-user document isolation.
-Integrated Google Gemini 2.0 Flash for context-grounded answer generation.
-Built a React 18 frontend with drag-and-drop PDF upload, real-time processing status, and chat-style interface with source citations.

----

-## 📸 How to add screenshots

-1. Take screenshots of your running app
-2. Create a `screenshots/` folder in the project root
-3. Save them as `login.png`, `otp.png`, `main.png`, `database.png`
-4. Push to GitHub — they will appear automatically in this README

----